Classic vehicle storage

 By regularly cleaning your Dustop™ car cover you can prevent the "fogging" effect from occurring on your vehicle's windows.

 a) Machine wash - begin by inserting the cover in the washer allowing the warm water to fill then proceed to add ¼ cup laundry detergent.
 Run the rinse cycle twice to get all the detergent rinsed out.
-Allow cover to air dry before placing back on vehicle or storing.
+Allow cover to air dry before placing back on the vehicle or storing.
 A large commercial washer without an agitator can also be used to wash your car cover.

 1. Remove your washing machine's agitator before washing your Dustop™ car cover.